 Other Skin Conditions That Cause Rough and Bumpy Skin

-Whilst keratosis pilaris has a distinctive appearance, there are several other skin conditions that might be mistaken for it.
+Whilst keratosis pilaris has a unique appearance, there are several other skin conditions that might be mistaken for it.
 Here are some conditions that cause small bumps or similar texture to keratosis pilaris:

-- Acne: this is a common skin condition that involves the oil glands.
+This is a common skin condition that involves the oil glands.
 It can result in a variety of lesions including whiteheads, blackheads and inflamed bumps.
-Acne primarily affects the face, but can also be found on the neck, back, chest and shoulders.
+Acne mainly affects the face, but can also be found on the neck, back, chest and shoulders.

-- Molluscum Contagiosum: this viral skin infection results in round, firm and painless bumps.
+This viral skin infection results in round, firm and non painful bumps.
 These may become itchy, red or inflamed.

-- Pityriasis Rubra Pilaris: this rare skin condition can cause red, scaly patches that contain small bumps.
-It can also cause thickened skin on the palms and soles.
+This rare skin condition can cause red, scaly patches that contain small bumps.
+It can also thicken the skin on the palms and soles.

-- Ichthyosis Vulgaris: this is a genetic skin disorder that leads to dry, scaling skin and sometimes small bumps.
+This is a genetic skin disease that leads to dry, scaling skin and sometimes small bumps.

-- Psoriasis: this is a chronic autoimmune condition that speeds up the lifecycle of skin cells.
+This is a chronic autoimmune condition that speeds up the life cycle of skin cells.
 It forms scales and red patches that can be itchy and painful.

-- Keratosis Follicularis (Darier’s Disease): another genetic disorder, this causes rough, hard bumps on the skin, especially the chest, back, ears and forehead.
+Another genetic condition, this causes rough, hard bumps on the skin, especially the chest, back, ears and forehead.
 The bumps are warty and have a greasy appearance.

 If you are experiencing symptoms that you believe might be keratosis pilaris, but you’re unsure, you should consult a dermatologist.